 Some parks I’ve visited: Park-e Shahr (metro station: Hassanabad or Immam Khomeini), Park-e Honar Mandan (metro station: Taleqani)

-So Tehran may not be the most attractive city you can think of but it is still worth stopping by, even if just for a day or two.
+So this may not be the most attractive city you can think of but you should still visit Tehran, even if just for a day or two.
 It is nothing like the rest of Iran, in almost every possible way.
 I just wish it was less exhausting and more tourist friendly as then I’m sure I’d have enjoyed it so much more.
-Otherwise it was just an ok place and left me with no desire to come back.
-Actually one of the best things to do in Tehran is getting a bus ticket and set off to explore incredible Iran!

 Now, from the time perspective I’d really love to visit Tehran again and to give it another chance.
 There’re so many gems, mostly 20th century architecture, that I’d love to see!
 And if I manage to go for yet another Tehran travel I’d definitely be more prepared!
 It is not such a bad city after all!

 If you think of visiting Iran or just want to read more about the country take a look what else I wrote about it: